diaphoreticsweepoar69/recon-modular/README.md

 · Key exchange: Securely share session keys via Keybase or HSM‑backed channels.
 · Steganographic exfiltration: Results can be hidden in innocent‑looking images and sent to a C2 server (educational).
 · No phone‑home: The tool does not transmit any telemetry.
 All data stays local or within your controlled infrastructure.
+· Compliance: Automatic scope validation against bug bounty platforms and built‑in alignment with NIST 800‑53, GDPR, CCPA, ISO 27001.

 ---

+❓ Troubleshooting

+Issue Solution
+Missing tools The script attempts auto‑install.
+If a tool fails, install it manually and ensure it’s in $PATH.
+Redis connection refused Ensure Redis is running: sudo systemctl start redis-server.
+If using cluster, check configuration.
+Tor not working Verify Tor is installed and running: sudo systemctl start tor.
+For dark web modules, ensure torify is functional.
+GPU not detected Check NVIDIA drivers and CUDA version.
+Set GPU_ENABLED=false to fallback to CPU.
+Out of memory Reduce THREADS or limit concurrency via RATE_LIMIT.
+API key errors Verify keys are correctly exported and have necessary permissions.
+Use log_json to see detailed errors.
+Permission denied Ensure script and output directories have proper ownership: sudo chown -R $USER:$USER ..
+Slow performance Enable distributed mode, increase Redis cache size, or reduce the number of phases if not needed.

+For further assistance, open an issue on GitHub or consult the internal logging (logs/recon.log).

+---

-🤝 Contributing
+🤝 Contributing & Support

-Contributions are what make the open‑source community amazing.
-Any improvements you make are warmly appreciated.
+We welcome contributions from the community!
+Whether it's a bug fix, new feature, documentation improvement, or even a new AI model, your help is appreciated.

+How to Contribute

-1. Fork the repository
+1. Fork the repository.
-2. Create a feature branch (git checkout -b feature/AmazingFeature)
+2. Create a feature branch (git checkout -b feature/AmazingFeature).
-3. Commit your changes (git commit -m 'Add some AmazingFeature')
+3. Commit your changes (git commit -m 'Add some AmazingFeature').
-4. Push to the branch (git push origin feature/AmazingFeature)
+4. Push to the branch (git push origin feature/AmazingFeature).
-5. Open a Pull Request
+5. Open a Pull Request.

 Please ensure your code is well‑documented and includes test cases where applicable.

+Support

+· 📧 Email: aliheydari1381doc@gmail.com
+· 💬 github: Ali-hey-0
+· 🐛 telegram: ali_heyda
+· 📚 Documentation: Wiki

+Sponsors

+If you find Omniscient useful, consider sponsoring the project to support ongoing development and maintenance.

 ---